Sanskar296/college-community-bulletin-board-social-feed/README.md

-# Vishwaniketan Campus Portal
+# Campus Portal

-A comprehensive campus portal for Vishwaniketan Institute of Technology, providing a unified platform for students, faculty, and administrators.
+A comprehensive campus portal for providing a unified platform for students, faculty, and administrators

 ## Features